applitools/example-selenium-python-pytest/README.md

 Get started with Applitools Eyes visual testing with this example of using Selenium Python and the [Eyes Selenium Python SDK](https://applitools.com/docs/api/eyes-sdk/index-gen/classindex-selenium-python_sdk4.html).

-Learn more about how to install and start this project with our [Selenium JavaScript tutorial](https://applitools.com/tutorials/selenium-python.html)!
+Learn more about how to install and start this project with our [Selenium Python tutorial](https://applitools.com/tutorials/selenium-python.html)!

 <https://applitools.com/tutorials/selenium-python.html>